visit-dav/visit/docs/SphynxDocs/Operators/OperatorTypes/Resample_operator.rst

 operator's bounding box.
 For the data that remains inside the bounding box, the operator samples it using the user-specified numbers of samples for the X, Y, and Z dimensions.
-The default for the Resample operator is to use the entire exents of the dataset.
+The default for the Resample operator is to use the entire extents of the dataset.
 If you want to choose a smaller region, unselect the **Resample Entire Extents** checkbox and enter new bounding box information.
 The bounding box is specified by entering new start and end values for each dimension.
 For example, if you want to change the locations sampled in the X